EDFS 200. Contemporary Issues. 3 Credits.

 EDFS 295.
 Internship.
 1-18 Credits.

-An on-site supervised work experience combined with a structured academic learning plan directed by a faculty member or a faculty-staff team in which a faculty member is the instructor of record, for which academic credit is awarded.
+On-site supervised work experience combined with a structured academic learning plan directed by a faculty member or a faculty-staff team in which a faculty member is the instructor of record, for which academic credit is awarded.
 Offered at department discretion.
 Prerequisite: Permission of the Coordinator of Professional Laboratory Experiences.

 EDFS 302.
 Philosophy of Education.
 3 Credits.